ag143/workshop/DA-100T00/Notes.md

 + [Row()](https://docs.microsoft.com/en-us/dax/row-function-dax)
     Returns a table with a **single** row containing values that result from the expressions given to each column.

-+ Variables
-    can be useful for simplifying the formula logic, and more efficient when an expression needs to be evaluated multiple times within the formula (which will be the case for the YoY growth logic).
-Variables are declared by a unique name, and the measure expression must then be output after the RETURN keyword.

 ============================================================